jarney99/School_District_Analysis/README.md

   * For a charter, average math declined from 83.47 to 83.46, average reading went from 83.89 to 83.9, % passing math went from 93.6 to 90.3, % passing readind went     from 96.6 to 93.1, and % overall passing went from 90.4 to 87.2.

+## Summary
+After we omitted the scores from the ninth graders for academic dishonesty, the overall school percentage decreased significantly.
+The percent of math passed, reading passed, and overall passed decreased by 27%, 28%, and 25% respectively.
+Thomas High School also lost it's place as a top school within the district.